bradleyeckert/chad/doc/isa.md

 To handle read-only lookup tables, code can jump into a list of literals that have their `RET` bits set.

+Literal instructions have 11 data bits, or 69% of a 16-bit instruction.
+Tables of literals have an overhead of 31% to 50% depending on the data size.

 **Missing `T|N`**

 Most code that uses `or` can use `+` instead.